Stargazing At the Park

 SHORT TERM STAR- GAZING:

 If you would like to come out and enjoy the magnificant night sky at Cherry Springs and only wish to gaze for a few hours, you may do so at the Night Sky Viewing area located north of Rt.
-44. Public parking lots are located here along with several information kiosks and waysides.
+44. ( PLease note the about notice about access during scheduled park programs) Public parking lots are located here along with several information kiosks and waysides.
 You may follow the walkway out to the public program area where benches are located and you will be shielded from passing vehicle lights.
 There is also a backlit summer sky map wayside located on this pathway...press the button at the lower side of the display to activate the red light.
-Although white light is permitted, a red filter or cover for your flashlight is recommended to preserve your night vision.
+Please use a red filter or cover for your flashlight to preserve your night vision.
 Please remember to always direct your light downward.
+Red cellophane works best and can be wrapped on the end of your flashlight with a rubber band.

 Cherry Springs State Park is located on top of a mountain and the weather generally tends to be on the cool side.
 It can also be damp.
 It is recommended that you wear proper clothing and foot gear.
 Feel free to bring out your own blankets, lawnchairs, binoculars and telescopes when you visit the park.
 Check the Public Program page for astronomy programs being presented at the park.